-Students who take college level courses at the above-listed off-campus instructional site have to meet the same requirements for admissions, curriculum, and graduation requirements as the general population of students who attend St. Philip's College.
+Students who take college level courses at the above-listed high school have to meet the same requirements for admissions, curriculum, and graduation requirements as the general population of students who attend St. Philip's College.
 Students must meet the basic skill requirements and rigor for any college course they take, and must maintain a 2.0 GPA to graduate.
-Students enrolled in this program must meet the requirements to be enrolled according to the Memorandum of Understanding in place between St. Philip's College - Alamo Colleges District and San Antonio Independent School District.
+Students enrolled in this program must meet the requirements to be enrolled according to the Memorandum of Understanding in place between St. Philip's College - Alamo Colleges District and Lytle Independent School District.
 (See Appendix A).

-Highlands High School comes under the supervision of the Dean for Academic Success Creative and Communication Arts, Science and Technology and receives support from Business Information Solutions.
-The High School Programs staff and the Business Information Solutions faculty serve as the college liaisons to area partner high schools and provide support by facilitating student advising, registering students for classes, coordinating acquisition of textbooks, posting grades, ensuring transcript availability, and ensuring oversight of the faculty and curriculum through the department chairs.
+Lytle High School comes under the supervision of the Dean for Academic Success Creative and Communication Arts, Science and Technology and receives support from High School Programs, also under the Dean for Academic Success Creative and Communication Arts, Science and Technology, and Applied Sciences and Technology, Allied Construction Trades, and the Plumbing department.
+The Director of High School Programs, Student Support Services staff and academic faculty serve as the college liaisons to area high schools and provide support by facilitating student advising, registering students for classes, coordinating acquisition of textbooks, posting grades, ensuring transcript availability, and ensuring oversight of the faculty and curriculum through the department chairs.
 The Dean and Director also work with key personnel at St. Philip's College to help arrange student support services such as Disability Services as well as access to library resources.

-Faculty will be hired, if not currently employed, by the Business Information Solutions department.
+Faculty will be hired, if not currently employed, by Allied Construction Trades.
 St. Philip's College reviews faculty credentials to assure all faculty meet SACSCOC and local instructor credentialing requirements prior to teaching college level courses (2018 Principles 6.2.a).
 Once confirmed by St. Philip's College, faculty are considered adjunct faculty of St. Philip's College and participate in training and information sessions as do all other St. Philip's College adjuncts.
-Courses are taught with the same rigor as on-campus classes and students are assessed with the same student learning outcomes criteria as all other students attending St. Philip's College.
+Courses are taught with the same rigor as oncampus classes and students are assessed with the same student learning outcomes criteria as all other students attending St. Philip's College.